Table of Contents

 To prevent this, make sure to check their skin every time you brush their fur.

-In addition to the concerns of their thick coats, these cats are significantly at risk of developing seborrhea oleosa, a condition that causes their skin to be red and itchy.
+In addition to the concerns of their thick coats, these cats are significantly at risk of developing seborrhea oleosa, which causes their skin to be red and itchy.

 You may prevent seborrhea oleosa on your kitty by constantly checking and regularly grooming their fur coats.